Introduction

 The Series 6 exam tests whether you can:

-- Name the confirmation and statement delivery triggers: at or before completion of the transaction (10b-10 / 2232); at least quarterly (2231)
+• Name the confirmation and statement delivery triggers: at or before completion of the transaction (under the trade-confirmation rule and the FINRA confirmation rule); at least quarterly (under the FINRA account-statement rule)

-- Identify a Rule 2273 trigger: a rep's former customer is contacted about transferring assets during the 3-month window after the rep's new-firm hire
+• Identify the educational-communication trigger: a rep's former customer is contacted about transferring assets during the 3-month window after the rep's new-firm hire

 The sections below walk the records lifecycle in order: first the documents that travel to the customer (confirmation, statement, account-record notifications), then the records the firm preserves internally (the 17a-3 / 17a-4 framework), then the scenarios that move accounts between firms (ACATS transfer, recruiting, closure).